Gunivers/Bookshelf/docs/modules/math.md

    included in the interval [0;9])
    ```

-:Example:
+Example

-   Get and display a random number between 0 and 100:
+:  Get and display a random number between 0 and 100:
    ```
    # Once
    function bs.math:random